hamzahejaz/Centrox/Readme-Hamzah-md.txt

-For the backend I have used Node,Express,Mongodb cause itsmuch faster cause there is no relation involvedin it...And for the real time projects Node ismuch Faster....REST Api's arealso used just to  send and fetch data
+For the backend I have used Node,Express,Mongodb cause itsmuch faster cause there is no relation involvedin it...And for the real time projects Node ismuch Faster....REST Api's arealso used just to  send and fetch data Backend is based on MVC pattern...
+Controller is the entry point of  the application Modals have the  database  schema